 First, since the 2As are the after-acquired spouses and children of LPRs (the preexisting spouses and children having already received the same priority dates as the principal immigrants), the typical 2A petition is filed shortly after the relationship is formed.
 This means that, for the most part, we are talking about newlywed spouses and newborn babies.
-The most obvious reason to speed the immigration process is therefore the humanitarian one - the inherent hardship that occurs when newlyweds are separated for the first several years of their marriages (the typical duration of the waiting time until recently), and when parents and newborn babies are separated for the first several years of the child's life.
+The most obvious reason to speed the immigration process is therefore the humanitarian one - the inherent hardship that occurs when newlyweds are separated for the first several years of their marriages (the typical duration of the waiting time until recently), and when parents and newborn babies are separated for the first several years of the specific the several years of the specific the several years of the specific the several years of the first several years of the child's life.
 In a nation that rightly trumpets family values, this problem requires fixing.

 Humanitarian concerns aside, these long separations generate an assortment of other problems.
 They require LPRs to travel back and forth, as often as they can, to their countries of origin, frequently located in distant reaches of the world, in order to maintain some semblance of family life.
 Perhaps more importantly, these separations virtually invite illegal immigration.
 Human nature will have to be remade before new spouses willingly separate for the first several years of their marriages, or new parents willingly separate from their newborn babies for the first several years of their children's lives.
 For too many people, illegal immigration will prove to be an irresistible temptation.
 Finally, even the dates displayed in the monthly State Department Visa Bulletins tell us only how long ago those people who are receiving visas today had to have applied.
 They do not tell us how long someone who applies today will have to wait.
-The statutory supply of visas changes from year to year according to the formula; in addition, the number of applicants fluctuates from year to year.
+The statutory supply of visas changes from year to year.
 As a result, the applicants have no way to predict confidently how long it will take for the family to be together.
 Family and other planning becomes impossible.